 As travel picks up again, it’s crucial that property managers reassure guests their stays will be safe and secure.
 Smart home tech solutions can help promote a sense of confidence for travelers, giving them the peace of mind to book.

 Reviewing and renewing your tech is a good place to start for property managers of all sizes if they want to meet heightened guest demands and increased operating standards while becoming more efficient in the process.

-- Smart home technology is on the rise, underpinned by an enhanced need for health and safety
+- Smart home technology is on the rise, underpinned by an increased need for health and safety

-- Implementing smart tech can ease the concerns of travellers, who are now more aware of high-touch areas like light switches
+- Implementing smart tech can ease the concerns of travelers, who are now more aware of high-touch areas like light switches

-- Along with promoting traveller confidence, investing in smart tech offers multiple benefits for property managers such as saving costs on heating and cooling
+- Along with promoting traveler confidence, investing in smart tech offers multiple benefits for property managers such as saving costs on heating and cooling

-- From smart locks to voice assistants, there are many solutions that can meet heightened guest demands while increasing operating standards
+- From smart locks to voice assistants, there are many solutions that can meet heightened guest demands while increasing operational standards